chrishwiggins/ebola-hackathon/README.md

 E.g., these could be at the top of every hour, to alternate between short pitches and deeper discusion.

-This also facilitates rapid review
+This also facilitates rapid review.

 ## rapid review

-The review process, a way fof quantifying plausibility, could be as simple as how many experts endorse this idea?
+The review process, a way of quantifying plausibility, could be as simple as how many experts endorse this idea?

 ## final review